Keeping the Footage. Losing the Baggage.

 Ramblings

-One of our annual traditions this time of year on The Mystery Train Blog is that I make note of the fact that I haven’t posted in many months.
+One of our annual traditions this time of year on The Mystery Train is that I make note of the fact that I haven’t posted in many months.

 Indeed, it has been many months since I posted.
 Outside of a quick tribute to Elvis Presley in August, my last real post here was in April!
 I did have a seemingly strong start to 2023 as I began (but never finished) a multi-part review series of Sony’s then-new Elvis On Tour set.
 I also examined two more Elvis movies.